OnDemand Portal

 Loading additional Lmod modules

-The default Python/3.7.4-GCCcore-8.3.0 virtualenv for JupyterLab on Terra has Jupyterlmod installed which allows the user to load any module built with the GCCcore-8.3.0 or 2019b toolchains after starting jupyter notebook in JupyterLab.
+The default Python/3.7.4-GCCcore-8.3.0 virtual environment for JupyterLab on Terra has Jupyterlmod installed which allows the user to load any module built with the GCCcore-8.3.0 or 2019b toolchains after starting jupyter notebook in JupyterLab.

 You can install the jupyterlmod package in your python virtual environment on Terra which will allow you to load additional system modules that you may need or may have used during the creation of your virtual environment on Terra for use with the Terra Jupyter Notebook portal app.